saki1994/TN-Recipes/README.md

   c.
 Box shadows for each meat categories.
   d.
 Once hover, should show the ingredient.

-4. Footer // Tuesday - Should be finished in 1 day including footer. <<DONE>>
+4. Footer // Tuesday - Should be finished in 1 day including footer. << ALL DONE>>
   a.
 Copyrights left, social media account icons on right.
   b.
 Middle, website name.